yaddabristol/crud/README.md

 ### Models

-Remember to set up the Fillable fields of the Model, otherwise it will fail with a mass assignment exception on `_token`.
+Remember to set up the `fillable` attribute on your Model, otherwise it will fail with a mass assignment exception on `_token`.

 ### File uploads

-If you add a file upload to a form, you'll need to set `protected $has_files = true;` on your controller.
+If you add a file/image field to a form, you'll need to set `protected $has_files = true;` on your controller.

 ### Development

-Need to add line to base-install under autoload - PSR4 when developing from the packages folder: "Yaddabristol\\Crud\\": "packages/yadda/crud/src/".
+Need to add line to base-install under autoload - PSR4 when developing from the packages folder: ``"Yaddabristol\\Crud\\": "packages/yadda/crud/src/"``.

 You'll need to require the laravelcollective/html package from your base install as you'll be developing in the packages folder and it won't automatically register it's requirements